-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 This site, aimed toward professionals, offers solutions for content creation, content curation, predictive analysis, and content intelligence.

-Scoop.It offers two different platforms – a free version for individuals and a paid version for businesses.
+Scoop.It offers four different platforms – a free version for individuals, as well as three paid options: Pro, Plus, and Enterprise.

 16. Diigo